-FINAL REPORT - INSPECTION 2009-12695-06 - REVIEW OF BARTON SPRINGS CAMPGROUND
+FINAL REPORT - INSPECTION 2009-12695-07 - REVIEW OF LOYSTON POINT CAMPGROUND

 At the request of the Senior Vice President, Office of Environment and Research, we initiated reviews of the 11 Tennessee Valley Authority (TVA) managed campgrounds to determine if (1) campgrounds are being operated in accordance with the program intent and (2) campgrounds' operating controls are functioning as intended.
-This report addresses our findings pertaining to the Barton Springs Campground.
+This report addresses our findings pertaining to the Loyston Point Campground.

 We found that the campground was operating under the program intent, which is to provide public areas for recreation.
-During our walkdown, we noted that 39 of the 69 campsites were occupied.
-Additionally, we found the basic operating controls were the functions of the Resident Manager.
-In summary, we found the operating controls appear to be functioning as intended and campground guidelines were generally being complied with.
-However, we did note that (1) the Resident Manager contract has not been updated to reflect agreed-upon duty changes and (2) some minor campground program guideline and contract inconsistencies exist.
+During our walkdown, we noted 22 of the 64 campsites were occupied.
+We found the basic operating controls were the functions of the Resident Manager.
+In summary, the operating controls appear to be functioning as intended and campground guidelines are being complied with.
+However, we did note some minor overall campground program guideline and contract inconsistencies.